ethereum/retesteth/docs/gettingStarted.md

   supports.
 If this directory does not exist for a client, it uses the genesis blocks for the default client.

+[Click here for additional documentation.
+Warning: Some things have changed since it was written](https://github.com/ethereum/retesteth/wiki/Add-client-configuration-to-Retesteth)

 ### Your Client Runs Inside the Docker